Primary areas of expertise include Shakespeare

 Interface Design, and faculty support work (technical training and professional development).

-Secondary areas of expertise include curriculum development and assessment, human resources (recruitment and management), project management for web designers
+Secondary areas of expertise include curriculum development and assessment, human resources (recruitment and management), project management and client management

 which I have taught at Seneca College

 strategic alliances and partnerships between the educational and private sectors, high levels of technical expertise.
 I pioneered York University's first

 videoconferenced courses and initiated electronic classrooms in the late 1980s, several years before the invention of the WWW in 1990.

 I have worked as a videoconferencing and educational consultant for more than two and a half decades.

 Unix (Client and Administrator), E-commerce, Interface design, Usability testing, Universal Design, Web Accessibility Standards, and networking security;